 WordPress is a heavyweight champion in the website arena.
 It serves over 40% of the web because it caters to every need.

-- Customization: You can customize almost anything.
+- Customization: You can customize almost all plugins.
 With thousands of themes and plugins, the options are endless.
 Whether crafting a blog or building an eCommerce site, WordPress has the bells and whistles you need.
-Do you want SEO-friendly features?
+Do you have plugin-friendly features?
 There are plugins for that.
 Want a separate gallery for your lovely cat photos?
 Sure, you can do that too!

 - Content Management: The platform excels at managing content.
 It offers an easy-to-navigate dashboard, letting you publish posts and pages quickly.
 Plus, you can schedule your content ahead of time.
 No more late-night publishing!